TI-99/4A: Architecture

 The TMS9900's machine language instructions must be word-aligned, so at least 16-bits are needed for every instruction.
 At the time, memory was expensive, so the size of this format was a concern.
 Additionally, programming the 8-bit side of the system from 16-bit code is somewhat complex.
-To address this, TI built a pseudo-assembly language known as "Graphic Programming Language", or GPL.
+To address this, TI developed a pseudo-assembly language known as "Graphic Programming Language", or GPL.
 This is a compact 8-bit language interpreted by the CPU which dynamically translates the GPL instructions into one or more TMS9900 instructions.
-GPL also includes utility routines that appear as single instructions in GPL code, allowing complex operations to be reduced to small sequences of code.
-For example, a block of memory can be cleared with a single instruction.
+GPL includes utility routines that appear as single instructions in GPL code, such as clearing a block of memory.
 All software originally distributed on ROM cartridges were written using GPL, and are sometimes referred to as GROMs.

 At the time of launch, the system included only a single user-accessible programming language: TI's built-in BASIC interpreter, written in GPL.
 On the Creative Computing Benchmark, it runs at roughly half the speed of the Apple II.

+Computers manufactured from August 1983 and later may have the lockout chip preventing use of unlicensed cartridges.
+Such "QI" units have a 1983 copyright date at bootup.